 - 10.1.
 If the Minister considers the local government has not provided sufficient information required under section 9.4(b), the Minister must write to the local government seeking the further information. - 10.2.
-If the Minister considers sufficient information or sufficient further information has been provided by the local government under sections 9.4(b) or 10.1, the Minister must consider the following- - (a) whether the proposed LGIP amendment complies with and addresses the requirements identified in Part 6 of this chapter; - (b) whether the proposed LGIP amendment is consistent with the regulated requirements; - (c) the Review checklists completed by the local government and the Appointed reviewer; and - (d) the completed and signed Appointed reviewer statement with any recommendations. - 10.3.
-After considering the matters in section 10.2, the Minister must write to the local government advising it may-
+If the Minister considers sufficient information or sufficient further information has been provided by the local government under sections 9.4(b) or 10.1, the Minister must consider the following - whether the proposed LGIP amendment complies with and addresses the requirements (a) identified in Part 6 of this chapter; - whether the proposed LGIP amendment is consistent with the regulated requirements; (b) - (c) the Review checklists completed by the local government and the Appointed reviewer; - (d) the completed and signed Appointed reviewer statement with any recommendations. - 10.3.
+After considering the matters in section 10.2, the Minister must write to the local government advising it mayproceed with public consultation on the proposed LGIP amendment; (a)